What if you could actually know and use the Lydian mode?

 If you go to a place like all-guitar-chords.com, you’ll probably end up with something like this:

-You’ve selected Lydian, highlighted “C” and selected the third fret pattern.
+I've selected Lydian, highlighted “C” and selected the third fret pattern.

 Up front, you don’t have to memorize this entire pattern.